rust-lang/rust/text/0000-macros.md

 There will be a new system of macros by example using similar syntax and semantics to the current `macro_rules!` system.

-A macro by example is declared using the `macro` keyword with the `!` operator.
-For example, where a macro `foo` is declared today as `macro_rules! foo { ... }`, it will be declared using `macro! foo { ... }`.
+A macro by example is declared using the `macro` keyword.
+For example, where a macro `foo` is declared today as `macro_rules! foo { ... }`, it will be declared using `macro foo { ... }`.
 I leave the syntax of the macro body for later specification.

 # Drawbacks